Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/tableau.md

 # MacOS

 ## Prerequisites
-Before you get started, [configure the Amazon Timestream ODBC driver DSN](macOS-dsn-configuration.md) by using the iODBC Driver Manager or editing `odbcinst.ini` file.
+- Before you get started, [configure the Amazon Timestream ODBC driver DSN](macOS-dsn-configuration.md) by using the iODBC Driver Manager or editing `odbcinst.ini` file.

+- Amazon Timestream ODBC driver reports databases as catalogs by default.
+But Tableau includes Timestream database name in auto-generated queries only if the databases are reported as schemas.
+The mismatch leads to data not being able to be loaded properly in Tableau.
+To make Tableau work properly, environment variable `DATABASE_AS_SCHEMA` needs to be set to `TRUE` before Tableau is started.
+For details, see [odbc-support-and-limitations](docs/markdown/support/odbc-support-and-limitations.md#sqltables).

 ## Connecting to an ODBC data source